rhdunn/xquery-intellij-plugin/README.md

 ### Language Support

-Standard conforming XQuery syntax highlighter and parser with file encoding detection.
-Supports the following XQuery specifications:
+A robust, standard conforming XQuery syntax highlighter and parser with file encoding detection.
+It supports the following XQuery specifications:

 *  XQuery 1.0, 3.0 and 3.1 core language;
 *  XQuery Update Facility 1.0 and 3.0;